Hanns-Martin-Schleyer-Halle

 Hanns-Martin-Schleyer-Halle (sometimes shortened to Schleyer-Halle) is an indoor arena located in Stuttgart, Germany.
 The capacity of the arena is nearly 15,000 people.
-The venue was built in 1983 and is named for Hanns Martin Schleyer, a German former Schutzstaffel officer and employer representative, who was kidnapped and killed by the terrorist group Red Army Faction.
+The venue was built in 1983 and is named for Hanns Martin Schleyer, a German former Nazi SS officer and employer representative, who was kidnapped and killed by the terrorist group Red Army Faction.
 It has a 285,714 m track made of wood.

 Sporting events

 The arena hosted the final phase of the 1985 European basketball championship.

 In tennis, the arena hosts some of the matches of Porsche Tennis Grand Prix, on a clay court designated as "Court 1".
 It also hosted the Stuttgart Masters when it was an ATP Super 9 event between 1996 and 2001.

 The arena is also used as a velodrome and was used as the host for the 2003 UCI Track Cycling World Championships.

 The 1989 World Artistic Gymnastics Championships, the 2007 World Artistic Gymnastics Championships, and the 2019 World Artistic Gymnastics Championships were held at the Hanns-Martin-Schleyer-Hall.